-THEA 120 Introduction to Theater (3 Hours) nbsp;
+THEA 120 Introduction to Theater (3 Hours)

 Students will be introduced to a variety of theatrical experiences, which includes reading plays and analyzing live theatre performances.
 This course also offers opportunities to experience theatre through set construction, design, stage and costume crew, or acting if the student desires.
-3 hrs. lecture/wk.